kliam11/kliam11/README.md

 I am most proficient in Python (matpltolib, pandas, numpy), Java and C, but I still have much to learn!
 In school, I am **currently learning software engineering practices, basic web development and algorithms**.

-Check out my LinkedIn page too: www.linkedin.com/in/liamakelly

-Otherwise, be sure to have a look at some of my code and let me know what you think!
+Have a look at some of my code and let me know what you think!

 ## Projects